Ritzville, Washington: History

 On June 6, 1888, a fire caused by a defective flue wiped out nearly all of the business section of town.
-Ritzville had no fire department at the time and its citizens were unable to combat the flames effectively.
-Rebuilding went underway quickly resulting in the town's first brick building in 1889 built by the town's first mayor, N.H.
+Ritzville had no fire department at the time, and its citizens were unable to combat the flames effectively.
+Rebuilding got underway quickly, resulting in the town's first brick building in 1889, built by the town's first mayor, N.H.
 Greene.
 It still stands and is currently part of the Ritzville Historic District.

-Following the rebuilding from the fire, Ritzville was incorporated as a town in 1888 and was officially re-incorporated as a city on July 17, 1890 after Washington became a state.
-The first banking institution, The Adams County Bank (later First National Bank) would follow in April 1891.
+Following the rebuilding from the fire, Ritzville was incorporated as a town in 1888 and was officially re-incorporated as a city on July 17, 1890, after Washington became a state.
+The first banking institution, The Adams County Bank (later First National Bank), would follow in April 1891.
 After another downtown fire in 1894, a waterworks system was installed at a cost of $20,000.
 The first permanent Adams County courthouse was also built in 1892.

-After the panic of 1893 had subsided in 1898, Ritzville was experiencing another boom, with demand for property rising and scores of buildings being built.
+After the Panic of 1893 had subsided in 1898, Ritzville was experiencing another boom, with demand for property rising and scores of buildings being built.
 Telephone service was established in August 1899.
 By the turn of the century, the population had exceeded 1,200.
 The town finally received a volunteer fire department in 1901, with equipment funded by the citizens.
 Also in 1901, Ritzville received the title of the greatest wheat shipping point in the world.
-Between August of that year and August 1902, approximately 1,967,725 bushels of wheat were received in Ritzville warehouses for shipment and 1,990 rail cars of wheat and flour were billed out.
+Between August of that year and August 1902, approximately 1,967,725 bushels of wheat were received in Ritzville warehouses for shipment, and 1,990 rail cars of wheat and flour were billed out.
 These numbers would only be exceeded in 1902.
 On January 17, 1902, Ritzville was electrified for the first time, run by a steam-powered dynamo.

-The Chamber of Commerce was formed in 1903 and the following year the courthouse was doubled in size.
-The city received a Carnegie Library in 1907, the only one in Adams County.
+A chamber of commerce was formed in 1903, and the following year, the courthouse was doubled in size.
+The city received a Carnegie library in 1907, the only one in Adams County.
 It still serves as the town's library today.

-By the time of The Great Depression, growth had slowed and Ritzville settled in as a small town.
-In the 1960s Interstate 90 was constructed around the south-end of town, replacing U.S. Route 10 and re-routing US 395 (WA) and its traffic away from downtown.
-The town's arrested development from then on helped contribute to its charm, helping form The Ritzville Historic District in 1990.
+By the time of The Great Depression, growth had slowed, and Ritzville settled in as a small town.

+In the 1960s, Interstate 90 was constructed around the south end of town, replacing U.S. Route 10 and re-routing U.S. Route 395 and its traffic away from downtown.
+The town's arrested development from then on preserved it and formed the core of the designated Ritzville Historic District in 1990.
-Much of the history of Ritzville and Adams County is visually documented in the A.M.
-Kendrick collection.
-This archive of images, illustrating daily life in eastern Washington state, was originally maintained by the Adams County Rural Library District No. 2 (formerly Ritzville Public Library), and now is kept in digital form in the Washington State Digital Archives.